Read our Tech Briefs for information on machine vision camera technology and industrial vision technology.

 Featuring an innovative 4 pixel block design that includes 4 unique angled polarizers, Sony is taking polarized imaging to the next level with a compact 2/3″ global shutter CMOS polarized sensor.

 The EMVA 1288 standard makes comparing imaging performance easier.
 All major camera vendors, including Lucid, measure camera imaging performance using this standard.
-Learn what specifications are tested and what they mean.
+Learn and compare testing results.

 A combination of lower cost, increased system flexibility, and industry standard adherence has helped Gigabit Ethernet be one of the dominant interfaces in the machine vision world.